corefan/xenko-docs/manual/graphics/effects-and-shaders/shading-language/shader-classes-mixins-and-inheritance.md

 - `streams`: sort of global structure storing variables needed across several stages of the shader.
 For more information, see [Automatic shader stage input/out](automatic-shader-stage-input-output.md).
 - `override`: method keyword.
 If this keyword is missing, the compilation returns an error.
 - `abstract`: used in front of a method declaration (without a body).
 - `clone`: method keyword.
-When a method appears several times in the inheritance tree of class, this keyword forces the creation of multiple instances of the method at each level of the inheritance instead of one.
+When a method appears several times in the inheritance tree of a shader class, this keyword forces the creation of multiple instances of the method at each level of the inheritance instead of one.
 For more information, see [Composition](composition.md).
 - `Input`: for geometry and tessellation shaders.
 For more information, see [Shader stages](shader-stages.md).
 - `Output`: for geometry and tessellation shaders.
 For more information, see [Shader stages](shader-stages.md).
 - `Input2`: for tessellation shaders.
 For more information, see [Shader stages](shader-stages.md).